henryeverett/henryeverett/_posts/2014-05-13-how-i-built-an-iphone-app-in-2-days.markdown

 categories: iphone
 ---

-So you want to know how I to designed and built <a href="http://moonlitapp.com/" target="_blank">Moonlit</a>, an iPhone App and a web-based API, from scratch in just two days?
+So you want to know how I to designed and built <a href="http://moonlitapp.com/" target="_blank">Moonlit</a>: an iPhone App and a web-based API from scratch in just two days?
 Here's the short answer: a lot of coffee and short-cuts.

 It all started late last Friday evening.
 My plans for the weekend had just been unexpectedly cancelled so I had two days with nothing to do ahead of me.
 The weather was pretty gross, so a rainy day activity it would have to be.
 I decided I would set myself a challenge: I would build something cool by midnight on Sunday.